-This seller is a marketing professional who sells solutions that attract new customers in the media industry (both traditional and the new digital media).
+This salesperson is a marketing professional who sells solutions that attract new customers in the media industry (both traditional and the new digital media).

-When we teach sellers the fundamentals of getting that first appointment, we encourage them to think of ways to gain attention and build credibility.
+When we teach salespeople the fundamentals of getting that first appointment, we encourage them to think of ways to gain attention and build credibility.
 That was clearly accomplished in this case.
-Hats off to a smart seller.
+Hats off to a smart salesperson.

 Editor's Note: This post was originally published June 17, 2014 and has been updated.